 6. Virtual Assistant

 Wave goodbye to the relentless grind of a 9-to-5 job and the infernal rush-hour commute by becoming a virtual assistant.
 This is a chance to earn a good income without leaving your home.
 A virtual assistant or VA is someone who provides administration support to companies, entrepreneurs and anyone who needs help with routine tasks.
 You can work from the comfort of your sofa or kitchen table or from anywhere provided you have a computer and good internet connectivity.

-If you want to start networking and meeting clients, then the best way to get started is to join websites for freelancers, such as People per Hour, where you can list yourself as a Virtual Assistant and start applying for jobs.
+If you want to start networking and meeting clients, then the best way to get started is to join websites for freelancers, such as Fiver or People per Hour, where you can list yourself as a Virtual Assistant and start applying for jobs.
 Some people will need help with one-off tasks whilst others may need help on ongoing projects, or may be able to offer more regular work.

 7. Life Coach/Mentor

 Among the options when changing careers is to become a Life Coach or Mentor.
 You have a deep well of life and work experience to draw from which can be passed onto others.
 While you don’t need any formal qualifications to be a Life Coach or Mentor, it is a good idea to study for industry-specific qualifications in your chosen field.
 You’ll come across as more credible to your clients and it will help boost your confidence when you start out.
 Among the types of mentoring jobs are a life coach, a business coach and a mentor to young people/students.

 This is a job where you can really make a difference to someone’s life.
 As a live-in or visiting carer, you will be helping people to have a better quality of life, one that’s happier and more enriched.
 Examples of careers in social care are personal carers, care home managers, occupational therapists and bereavement support coordinators.